thomas-young-2013/open-box/docs/en/examples/single_objective_hpo.md

 ## Problem Setup

-Second, **define configuration space** to search and **define objective function** to <font color=#FF0000>**minimize**</font>.
+Second, **define the configuration space** to search and **define the objective function** to <font color=#FF0000>**minimize**</font>.

-We use [LightGBM](https://lightgbm.readthedocs.io/en/latest/), a gradient boosting framework developed by Microsoft, as classification model.
+Here, we use [LightGBM](https://lightgbm.readthedocs.io/en/latest/) -- a gradient boosting framework developed by Microsoft, as the classification model.

 ```python
 from openbox.utils.config_space import ConfigurationSpace, Configuration